What should we be doing today

 New Smart Grid

-papers in US: At this time,
+papers in US: At that time,

-Council (NSTC),
+Technology Council (NSTC),

 one of the main White House councils.
 NSTC